Now accepting Telehealth appointments. Schedule a virtual visit.

 Skin allergy testing

 If you’re allergic to the substance, you may develop a red welt at the site of the skin prick within 20 minutes.
-Nahla tests multiple allergens at one time.

 Blood allergy testing